-Even if you’re not using Basis specifically, real-time bidding within DSPs makes retargeting campaigns particularly powerful and beneficial.
-Overall, retargeting increases the effectiveness of other marketing endeavors and raises brand awareness.
+Even if you’re not using Basis specifically, real-time bidding within DSPs makes retargeting campaigns particularly powerful.
+Overall, retargeting increases the effectiveness of other marketing efforts and raises brand awareness.
 Users who recognize your brand will now see your ads displayed across various websites, creating the impression of a large-scale advertising campaign, but for a fraction of the budget.
 Not to mention, this targeting tactic increases brand recall and drives consumers down the sales funnel, allowing multiple opportunities for conversion.

 Another benefit?
 The highly targeted nature of retargeting requires you to pay higher-than-normal CPM prices compared to broadly targeted campaigns.
 But, because of the limited size of your audience, overall costs are generally lower, while campaign performance is typically higher.
-In other words, you are bidding at a higher amount, but you are buying a limited number of impressions, meaning you are paying less.
+In other words, you bid at a higher amount, but buy a limited number of impressions, meaning you pay less.

-When retargeting is done right, it can be an incredibly effective way to reach current and prospective clients, as long as you combine the right retargeting tactics with tailored messaging.
+When retargeting is done right, it can be an incredibly effective way to reach current and prospective clients, so long as you combine the right retargeting tactics with tailored messaging.